ibmverse/verse-developer/tutorials/1_install.md

 ### Update manifest.json
+In the `manifest.json` file there is a `matches` property which contains an array of URL.
+The extension will only run if the URL visited by the user matches one of the URL listed in this array.
+So if the Verse URL you are currently using is not in this array, you will have to update the `manifest.json` file to include the Verse URL you'll be using.

+To do so:

 1. Open `src/manifest.json` file in a text editor.

 2. See if the value for the property `matches` contains the URL you will be using for Verse.
 The `*` at the end of a URL means matching 0 or more characters.